The Report Card : Week 6 Analysis of the Power 5 Conferences

 Report Card Criteria:

 Key Loss: A loss to a non-Power 5 team is a key loss.
-As well, a loss to a non-conference Power 5 school is a key loss because of the missed chance to make the claim that conference A is better than conference B.
+As well, a loss to a non-conference Power 5 school is a key loss because of the missed chance to make the claim that conference A is better than conference B. In conference play, a loss goes into this category unless the losing team played an exceptional game.

 Week 6 Power 5 Conference Rankings